splunk/splunk-azure-monitor-logs-function/README.md

 1. Azure CLI
    * https://docs.microsoft.com/en-us/cli/azure/install-azure-cli
    * Run `az login` after installation complete
-1. Make sure you have Python 3.7.x and then run
+1. Make sure you have Node 14
-   * `> python -m venv .venv`
-   * `> source .venv/bin/activate`
-   * If you're on Linux and Python didn't install the venv package, run `sudo apt-get install python3-venv`

 ### Local config
 Create a file named `local.settings.json` at the root of the repository and fill in the appropriate values.
 The values